matryer/gae-records/readme.md

 ### Creating sub-records

-NOTE: This functionality is still in design phase
+NOTE: This functionality is still in design phase - it is not yet ready for use.

     // create a People model
     People := gaerecords.NewModel("People")